danja/chatterbox/README.md

 ## Status

 The core hardware & software is currently working, but changing on a daily basis.
 Check [Quasi-blog Notes](https://github.com/danja/chatterbox/blob/master/notes.md).

+**2020-05-30** *version chatterbox_1.1.0*

+Spent a *lot* of time transferring everything into a permanent pretty box (pictured above).
+Round in circles a bit with software, but overall have made some progress in refactoring.
+Soon should be able to get back to the fun side of the coding.

 **2020-04-15** *version chatterbox_1.1.0*